-Optional: yellow paper (or any other color), glitter, stickers, sequin…
+Optional: yellow paper (or any other color), biodegradable glitter, stickers, sequin…

 Watch the Video Tutorial

-Or Follow These Step by Step Instructions for Octopus Craft
+Or Follow These Step by Step Instructions for this craft

 Print out heart template.
 There are many hearts on the print sheet, you just need one (there are more if you are considering this for a classroom craft as each kid will need their own template).